Skip to main content

 - Linear Algebra I (9 CP)

-- Numerics I (9 CP)
+- Numerical Analysis I (9 CP)

 - Stochastics I (9 CP)

-The achievements must be comparable to those of the Bachelor's degree program in Mathematics at the University of Siegen.
+The achievements must be comparable to those of the bachelor's degree program in Mathematics at the University of Siegen.

 A further prerequisite for admission is proof of English language proficiency at level B2 of the Common European Framework of Reference for Languages (CEFR).